Protein-ligand Docking tutorial using BioExcel Building Blocks (biobb)

 • nglview: Jupyter/IPython widget to interactively view molecular structures and trajectories in notebooks.

-Conda Installation and Launch
+Conda Installation

 git clone https://github.com/bioexcel/biobb_wf_virtual-screening.git